shakebugs/shake-docs/docs/react/attachments.md

 If you attach files this way, the filename shown on the web Dashboard will be determined automatically from the passed file's name.

-To attach files this way, call the `Shake.attachFiles()` method as shown in the example below.
+To attach files this way, call the `Shake.setShakeReportData` method as shown in the example below.
 Be careful though, any subsequent calls will override former ones already in place:

 ```javascript title="App.js"